openbaton/docs/docs/vnfpackage.md

     isPublic: is_public
 ```

-Each property is explained more in detail now.
+In the following each property is explained more in detail.
 Please consider also the notes since some properties are optional (or even not implemented) and if they are defined, they may have more priority than other and override them therefore.

 * ***name***: The name defines the name of the VNFPackage itself used to store it on the database.
 * ***scripts-link***: This link points to a public git repository where scripts are stored that are needed to be executed for managing the lifecycle of the exposed VNF.